-It was great having breakfast at the hotel each morning, as Morocco can be an unfamiliar place if you don’t venture outside of the United States often… basically one less thing you have to worry about every day.
+It was great having breakfast at the hotel each morning, as Morocco can be an unfamiliar place if you don’t venture outside of the United States often… basically, one less thing you have to worry about every day.

-A huge spread of fresh fruits, meats, cheeses, and pastries were available in a buffet-style setting.
+A huge spread of fresh fruits, meats, cheeses, and pastries was available in a buffet-style setting.
 Fresh juice and espresso drinks were available.
 Our favorite breakfast options were the made-to-order omelets and handmade bread, though.

 If you’re looking for evening drinks, there is a bar in the lobby area of Le Méridien N’Fis which is one of the few places in Marrakech that serves alcohol.

 The Le Méridien N’Fis in Marrakesh isn’t spectacular but is a great option if you’re looking for a known hotel brand while visiting Morocco.
 It is affordable and in a great location.
 The hotel gardens are beautiful, and the daily breakfast buffet was appreciated.